Asymptotic Expansions for High-Frequency Option Data: Proof of Technical Results

-as $T\to0$, with the same $C_t(u)$ as introduced after \eqref{eq:L-exp}. \end{lemma} \begin{proof} The statement can be shown along the lines of the proof of Theorem 3.1 in \cite{CT22} (specialized to the case $H=\frac12$).
+\begin{proof}[Proof of Lemma~3.2] The statement can be shown along the lines of the proof of Theorem 3.1 in \cite{CT22} (specialized to the case $H=\frac12$).
 However, some modifications are needed due to the stochastic intensity $\la(t,z)$ in our setting.
 In a first step, let us define

 Then $x'_{t+T}$ and $x''_{t+T}$ are equal to $x'_{t+T}$ and $x''_{t+T}$ as defined after the proof of Lemma 7.1 in \cite{CT22} (specialized to $H=\frac12$), except that terms of exact order $T^{3/2}$ have been omitted.
 As in the proof of the cited lemma, one can show that